VII. Employee Training

 - A review of the Laboratory Safety Rules (Reference 25);

-- How to use MSDS’s and their utility in the laboratory
+- How to use SDS’s and their utility in the laboratory

 - Location of the Permissible Exposure Limits (PELs) for OSHA-regulated substances (Reference 8);

 - Chemical hazards in the laboratory, including medical signs and symptoms associated with acute and chronic exposure to those chemicals present in the laboratory that are potentially hazardous to the employee's health given quantities in use.
 Quantaties may include very small amounts for carcinogens such as benzidine or large quantities for solvents with PELs over 500 ppm such as acetone;

 - Location and availability of reference material on chemical safety;